RathnamS089/Minimal-EPS-circuit-/RESULTS.md

 ## Decoding the Model: Element-to-Function Mapping

-To understand my circuit diagram, here’s a quick guide that maps each part of my model to its real-world function on an actual CubeSat. [cite_start]This was a key part of the challenge: demonstrating what each block means[cite: 111, 112].
+To understand my circuit diagram, here’s a quick guide that maps each part of my model to its real-world function on an actual CubeSat.
+This was a key part of the challenge: demonstrating what each block means.

 | My Circuit Component | Real-World EPS Function |
 | :--- | :--- |